manuel-serrano/hiphop/doc/api.md

 Attributes of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * An optional counter expression.

-Terminates if the evaluated expression is true, or if the given signal is present.
+Instantaneously terminates when the delay expression elapses.

-Note that if the expression is true of the first time the await has control, it will be ignored, except if `immediate` keyword is set.
+Note that if the delay expression elapses of the first time the await has control, it will be ignored, except if `immediate` keyword is set.

 The following example will emit `O` when `I` has been emitted on the two previous reactions, and during the current reaction: